wildfirechat/im-server/README.md

 ## Try the demo instance

-Point your MQTT client to _broker.moquette.io_
+Point your browser to [cloud instance](http://broker.moquette.io), request an account then use it from your MQTT clients.

 ## 1 minute set up